See all > Mental health

 Substances include legal intoxicants like alcohol and prescription medication, as well as illegal drugs.
 The characteristics of abuse, like knowing how much is too much, vary depending on the substance.
 Still, people with substance misuse disorder often experience the four Cs:

-If you’re experiencing challenges with mental illness, don’t go through it alone.
-Millions of Canadians have periods of mental illness in their lifetimes.
+If you’re experiencing challenges with your mental health or a mental illness, don’t go through it alone.
 Treatment can provide relief.

 If you’re looking for someone to talk to about mental health, you can use Maple to connect with Canadian-licensed mental health therapists virtually, either on demand within 12 hours or by appointment, so that you can get support from the comfort of home.
 This removes obstacles and makes it much easier for you to get the care you need, regardless of whether you live in an urban center or a more remote area.